Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 We'll initialise our string as before.

-🦀👨🏻 If no metavariables were passed, then the array will be empty, so we'll use our default value
+🦀👨🏻 If no metavariables were passed, then the array will be empty, so we'll use our default value, otherwise we take the first item

-🦀👨🏻 We'll loop until no more items are in the iterator
+🦀👨🏻 Then we'll loop until no more items are in the iterator

 🦀👨🏻 By looking ahead to see if there are more items, we can now use grammatically correct separators between names

 🦀👨🏻 And we'll add an exclamation mark for funsies!

 🦀👨🏻 Finally, we do need to update our tests for the improved grammar

+--- Missing Image ---

 Being able to quickly compose macros like this can save us a lot of time when repeating the same code over and over.